Rider training centre locations

 If you need to change or cancel a booking, contact the training provider directly.
 Changes are subject to the terms and conditions of your booking, as are refunds of course fees.

-Three-wheeled motorcycles
+Three-wheeled trikes

 To ride a trike on NSW roads, riders must complete trike training and testing if they do not already hold a rider licence.
 These courses are delivered with a strong focus on individual attention and safety.